kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/04-headless-cms-sanity/15-custom-cms-inputs-in-sanity.md

 ```

 ## Troubleshooting
-* Warning: Function components cannot be given refs.
+* Warning: Function components cannot be given `refs`.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?
 * Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
 * Warning: A component is changing a controlled input of type number to be uncontrolled.
 Input elements should not switch from controlled to uncontrolled (or vice versa).
 Decide between using a controlled or uncontrolled input element for the lifetime of the component.
 More info: https://fb.me/react-controlled-components